MobileFlow: A Multimodal LLM For Mobile GUI Agent: Introduction

-\paragraph{Visual Language Models} With the enormous success of LLMs, attention has naturally shifted towards cross-modal domains, such as vision.
-From an abstract logical perspective, multimodal large models consist of three parts.
-An encoder projects various modalities into a high-dimensional space, followed by a module that aligns the information from all modalities within this space, and finally, a decoder interprets the aligned information back into a specific modality.
-From an implementation point of view, these can be divided into two types: one employs dedicated visual encoders like ViT (\cite{dosovitskiy2021imageworth16x16words}), specific alignment modules like Qformer (\cite{li2023blip2bootstrappinglanguageimagepretraining}) (or MLP), combined with a trained LLM to form a system, such as LLAVA, MiniGPT-4, Qwen-VL (\cite{bai2023qwenvlversatilevisionlanguagemodel}), CogView (\cite{ding2021cogviewmasteringtexttoimagegeneration}), etc.; the other type eliminates the independent visual and alignment modules, converting visual and textual content into tokens that are then fed directly into a Decoder-only architecture LLM, creating a unified end-to-end VLM, such as Fuyu-8B (\cite{fuyu-8b}), Chameleon (\cite{chameleonteam2024chameleonmixedmodalearlyfusionfoundation}), and so on.
-The first type of VLM offers greater flexibility in implementation, enabling the combination of suitable visual and language models, although the degree of modal integration may be shallower.
-The second type of VLM has a simpler structure but typically requires an enormous amount of training data to maintain stable convergence.
-MoE-LLaVA represents a promising attempt to incorporate the Mixture of Experts (MoE) approach into VLMs, showing a significant performance improvement over dense models with the same number of parameters after the MoE extension. \paragraph{GUI Agents} Current VLMs mainly facilitate dialogue and question-answering in general scenarios, whereas VLMs that serve as intelligent assistants through terminal's rich-text GUI interfaces to help humans make multi-step decisions are relatively rare.
-CogAgent is constructed based on CogVLM (\cite{wang2024cogvlmvisualexpertpretrained}) and relies solely on image information, avoiding the need for system API calls, but its LLM component has not undergone targeted training.
-MobileAgent and AppAgent utilize existing VLMs like GPT-4v to construct UI Agents, leaning more towards prompt engineering while also depending on external modules or APIs to obtain information under the UI layer.
-Ferret-UI (\cite{you2024ferretuigroundedmobileui}), derived from Ferret (\cite{you2023ferretrefergroundgranularity}), supports arbitrary resolution image input, yet it still follows the traditional training approach for dialogue and question-answering in general scenarios without optimizing for UI Navigation capabilities. \paragraph{Vision Foundation Models for VLMs} For VLMs, the visual encoder component is of paramount importance as it determines what can be "seen".
+\textbf{Vision Foundation Models for VLMs} For VLMs, the visual encoder component is of paramount importance as it determines what can be "seen".
 Notably, widely-utilized architectures such as CLIP-ViT (\cite{radford2021learningtransferablevisualmodels}) and SigLIP (\cite{zhai2023sigmoidlosslanguageimage}) have spurred a series of studies aimed at identifying the most suitable visual encoders for integration into VLMs.
 For instance, identified marked differences in the visual representations captured by CLIP and DINOv2 (\cite{oquab2024dinov2learningrobustvisual}), leading to the creation of a mixed module that integrates features from both models.
 Moreover, different approaches have been introduced that employ varied visual encoders to process images at distinct resolutions, thereby combining features at various levels of abstraction.
 For example, LLaVA-HR (\cite{liu2023visualinstructiontuning}) features a bifurcated visual encoder that combines CLIP-ViT with CLIP-ConvNext[20], while DeepSeek-VL (\cite{deepseekai2024deepseekllmscalingopensource}) incorporates SigLIP-L and SAM-B. These methodologies consistently leverage pre-trained visual perceptors.
 In this research, we introduce LayoutLMV3 (\cite{huang2022layoutlmv3pretrainingdocumentai}), a visual branch pretrained on extensive UI data, capable of dynamically adjusting to UI images with varying aspect ratios, thereby enhancing the understanding capabilities of the overall visual encoder and its applicability within GUI agents.